Manuals & documents

 Documents Diving & ROV Specialists The handbooks "Diving & ROV Specialists" and Diving Studies CCO Ltd. are based on scientific and technical documents stored in the various sections mentioned on this homepage.
 The topics covered include diving systems, the implementation of diving procedures, drug abuse policy implementation, lifting procedures, and more.
 These studies exist solely and explicitly to present guidelines that we consider relevant to commercial diving.
 The method used to write them is to analyze all available references for a given topic and select the most appropriate one.
 Thus, they can be used as components of company manuals or as references.
 Click the button below to access the folder where they are stored to read and download them.

-Diving & ROV procedures and standards This section provides currently enforced diving standards and guidelines adopted by national bodies or published by professional organizations.
-It also includes procedures published by highly skilled independent authors that can serve as references.
-Links are provided to organizations that publish paid documents frequently used or imposed on contractors.
-Note that we believe that every standard or norm imposed on contractors should be available free of charge.
+Diving & ROV procedures and standards This section, which can be accessed by clicking on the button below, contains current diving standards and guidelines adopted by national authorities or published by professional organizations.
+It also includes procedures published by highly qualified independent authors that can be used as references.
+In addition, links are provided to organizations that publish paid-for documents often used or imposed on contractors, although we believe that any standard or norm imposed on contractors should be free.

-Historical diving This section groups diving standards and guidelines that national bodies adopted or professional organizations published, but they are no longer in force because new versions replaced them.
-They have been separated from the documents currently in use to avoid confusion.
-Keeping obsolete documents in a database is essential because they can serve as references for analyzing the evolution of standards or guidelines.
-These documents, of which the oldest available in the database is the report made to the British Admiralty in 1907 to implement the first diving tables, studied by Haldane et al., constitute our collective memory and should not be ignored.
+Historical diving This section groups diving standards and guidelines that national bodies adopted or professional organizations published but are no longer in force because new versions have replaced them.
+They have been separated from the documents currently in use to avoid confusion and can be accessed by clicking the button below.
+Maintaining obsolete documents in a database is essential because they can serve as references for analyzing the evolution of standards or guidelines.
+Additionally, they constitute our collective memory and should not be ignored.

 Scientific papers This section provides scientific documents published from the beginning of the diving industry to the present day.
 The studies are classified by year of publication, enabling a researcher to follow the evolution of research on a topic from the earliest to the latest study.
-Scientific documents are essential as they form the basis on which diving manuals should be written.
-Diving procedures are written to manage physiological phenomena, not the other way around.
-Therefore, every diving manual or guideline should refer to scientific studies.
-This is our approach when writing documents.
+Scientific documents are essential, as they form the basis on which diving manuals should be written and referred to.
+This is the approach we use when writing documents.
 You can access the scientific paper database by clicking the button provided below.
-However, note that the "Index for Document Research" described underneath allows you to search for documents using subtopic classification.

-United Nations conventions & national laws This section links to publications from specialized agencies of the United Nations, such as the International Maritime Organization (IMO) or the International Labour Organization (ILO), in addition to maritime and labour laws published by countries.
+United Nations conventions & national laws This section, accessible by clicking the button below, links to publications from specialized agencies of the United Nations, such as the International Maritime Organization (IMO) or the International Labour Organization (ILO), as well as maritime and labour laws published by countries.
 Awareness of and understanding of publications from the United Nations and states is essential for people organizing underwater operations.
 Please note that we provide tools to access some United Nations databases easily.
 Click on the button below to open this section.

 Technical documents - Vessels This section provides publications that discuss vessel design, maintenance, and management rules.
-This includes guidelines from the US Navy, classification societies, states, and professional organizations, as well as documents from vessel designers and various engineering studies.
-The button below opens our database, where such papers are classified chronologically.
+These include guidelines from the US Navy, classification societies, states, and professional organizations, as well as documents from vessel designers and various engineering studies.
+You can view and download them by clicking the button below.

 Technical documents - Diving systems This section links to publications that discuss rules for conceiving, constructing, and maintaining diving systems.
 Documents published by the US Navy, manufacturers, and classification societies are chronologically stored in our database, which can be opened by clicking the button below.